Net salary calculator 2023

 The limit for a monthly gross salary with a possibility of 15% tax rate is 155 644 CZK.

 200 000 CZK – 161 296 CZK (15% tax rate) = 38 704 CZK (23% tax rate) (amount over limit)

 161 296 x 15 % = 24 194 CZK

 38 704 x 23 % = 8 902 CZK

 33 096 CZK – 2 570 CZK (credit for a taxpayer) = 30 526 CZK – Total month tax

 How much will I make after taxes?
 Your Czech net salary calculator

 At Pexpats, we’ve been assisting students and professionals adjust to their new lives in the Czech Republic.
-We offer services that range from registering for a temporary residency card, parking permits, arranging Czech trade licenses, and acquiring necessary insurance to Czech foreign police registration, translation services, and one-on-one consulting.
-No matter where you’re from, we have the experience to guide you through the processes of getting set up in your new home, or helping you update your visa or other legal statuses while living here.
-We provide quick answers and support at every step of the way, and even developed an app so you can find what you need at the touch of a button.
+We offer services that range from registering for a temporary residency card, and parking permits, arranging Czech trade licenses and acquiring necessary insurance to Czech foreign police registration, translation services, and one-on-one consulting.
+No matter where you’re from, we have the experience to guide you through the processes of getting set up in your new home or helping you update your visa or other legal statuses while living here.
+We provide quick answers and support at every step of the way and even developed an app so you can find what you need at the touch of a button.